mohatb/kubectl-exec/README.md

 # kubectl-exec:
+kubectl-exec is a shell script that allows you to get into a node shell.

+#How it works ?
-kubectl-exec is a shell script that uses nsenter http://man7.org/linux/man-pages/man1/nsenter.1.html for getting a shell into your kuberntes nodes.
+It works by creating a pod in the node you specified and using nsenter http://man7.org/linux/man-pages/man1/nsenter.1.html for getting a shell into your kuberntes nodes.

 # Installation: